 Shoe Shopping Days

-EEF Shoe Shopping Days are held regularly at the beginning of the school year (September), during the holidays (December/January) and in the spring (April).
-The next scheduled EEF Shoe Shopping Days are April 11 and April 12, 2013.
+EEF Shoe Shopping Days are held regularly at the beginning of the school year (August/September), during the holidays (December/January) and in the spring (March/April).
 Please check with your school’s Shoe Shopping contact (e.g. Principal, Community Representative, Learning Support Coordinator, Social Worker, Family Liaison, Nurse, Health Assistant, Counselor, Student Success Specialist, Office Manager, etc.) for information about how to apply for a TUSD student to attend an EEF Shoe Shopping Day.
-Applications to attend should be received at least one week prior to the event.
+Completed applications should be submitted to EEF at least one full week prior to the event.
 Since the location of each EEF Shoe Shopping Day varies, it is essential that you submit signed applications directly to the EEF office in advance.
-Annually EEF Shoe Shopping Days provided approximately 1,000 pairs of shoes and 3,000 pairs of socks to our community’s most impoverished children.
+Last school year, EEF Shoe Shopping Days provided 893 pairs of shoes and 2,679 pairs of socks to our community’s most impoverished children.